New Haven Chargers football

 The New Haven Chargers football program represents the intercollegiate football team for the University of New Haven.
-The Chargers previously competed in NCAA Division II as members of the Northeast-10 Conference but upgraded to the Division I Football Championship Subdivision (FCS) on July 1, 2025 when they joined the Northeast Conference.
+The Chargers previously competed in NCAA Division II as members of the Northeast-10 Conference but upgraded to the Division I Football Championship Subdivision (FCS) on July 1, 2025, when they joined the Northeast Conference.

-The Chargers are coached by Mark Powell, whose first season is in 2025.
+The Chargers are coached by Mark Powell.
+In 2025, Powell was named the interim coach following the departure of Chris Pincince.
+The interim title was dropped in November 2025.

 UNH home games are played on campus at the Ralph F. DellaCamera Stadium, which opened in 2009 and seats 5,000 spectators.